 In other words, because the survey is conducted with a third-party, responses will not be tied to specific employees.
 They should feel comfortable providing 100% truthful answers.

+Step 6.
 Analyze and Report the Results

-While our market research reports consist of an executive summary, snapshot of key results, infographics, and breakdown of question-by-question results, we like to think our reports stand out due to the consultative element we like to incorporate.
+While our market research reports consist of an executive summary, a snapshot of key results, infographics, and a breakdown of question-by-question results, we like to think our reports stand out due to the consultative element we like to incorporate.

 Our employee survey market research reports include expert recommendations for how to take action with the findings.